 Images by: Haunted History, Harley Davidson Tygervally, tablemountain.net, Face2Face South Africa

 Video by: Unsolved Mysteries & Paranormal Activities

-Discover more haunting tales during this ghost walk in Simon's Town.
-Read more about Simon's Town Ghost Walks.
+Discover more haunting tales during the Simon's Town Ghost Walk.

 Speaking of old buildings filled with history and possible hauntings, take a peek at our overview of museums in Cape Town.

 Try out these new spots in Cape Town.

 Discover these 7+ things to do this weekend.

 Use our events section for an up-to-date overview of what’s happening in the city, ‘burbs and dorpies.
 Join our newsletter and get quick access on the go by adding us to your mobile home screen for the ultimate guide to discoveries in Cape Town.